Hail to The King: Scump retirement leaves void in CoD scene - Dexerto

 His reach became so expansive that his retirement became a running joke in the scene in his final years.
 Pros and fans alike would joke that it’s “back to flipping burgers” for the rest of the CDL, and while it may not be quite that dramatic, there’s no doubt the impact will be severe.

-11 years into his professional career and OpTic Texas’ run to championship glory at CDL Major 1 in 2022 was the league’s most-watched event to that point, proving that no matter how old he got, people were still tuning in like it’s primetime television whenever ‘The King’ took to the biggest stages.
+Eleven years into his professional career and OpTic Texas’ run to championship glory at CDL Major 1 in 2022 was the league’s most-watched event to that point, proving that no matter how old he got, people were still tuning in like it was primetime television whenever ‘The King’ took to the biggest stages.

 Outside of that, his numbers as a content creator are rivaled only by the biggest names in all of gaming despite not having the same amount of time to consistently grow that audience.